-According to the McGill Pain Scale CRPS ranks higher than childbirth or amputation.
+According to the McGill Pain Scale CRPS pain ranks higher than childbirth or amputation of a finger.

 The areas affected hurt constantly with a pain incredibly intense like a fire all over my skin coupled with feeling like my leg and feet are being broken from the inside out.

 It began getting progressively worse in the spring of 2013 and then became very severe in Feb.
 2015.

 After being ONLY in my left foot for 3 years, the CRPS spread up to my knee in May 2015, spread to my right pinky toe and bottom of my right foot in June 2015, and then spread again up to my left thigh in November in 2015.
 In late 2016 the CRPS spread AGAIN into my ENTIRE left arm, hand and parts of my right arm.

 CRPS affects circulation to the area affected so my right pinky toe, my left foot and left leg are constantly mottled and often turn either BRIGHT red or purple with swelling large enough that my foot doesn’t fit into most of my shoes.
 The skin is flaking and shiny.
 The nails have become very brittle.
 Ive had a lot of leg hair fall out.
 My left limbs are a different temperature than my right hand/arm/leg/foot which is typical with CRPS.
 My great Aunt also had this so my drs think there is a definite genetic component for me as to why I developed it.

 I now use a wheelchair to get around as putting weight on either foot is incredibly painful due to the nerve pain and nerve damage becoming increasingly worse.